Part VII

 The Dragon’s Flight

-Sometimes, a presence stirs: the Dragon as protective intelligence.
-It can arrive as steadiness in the spine, clarity in the brow, a quiet “no” that keeps you safe.
+Sometimes, a steadier presence comes forward: the Dragon as the protecting intelligence of your own deep coherence.
+It can arrive as integrated capacity, archetypal guidance, or a quiet “no” that keeps you safe.

 It can carry you through the kaleidoscope without losing your feet—widening your view until separation feels thin and the web feels obvious.